cwqt/site/posts/2025-02-25-our-current-fucking-juncture.md

 representation of living standards & a fascist takeover of the most militarily powerful nation state is actively in-progress.

-At the center of it all, a demagogue - whose given a "roman-salute"-toting tech-bro oligarch a free pass to consolidate power & cannibalize the tentacles of the empire - for reasons.
-Of which a non-insignificant part is being driven in dorm room of socially inept virgin kids at a quasi-government agency named after a painfully stale 2010's meme of a dead dog.
+At the center of it all, a demagogue, yugely powerful and glowing with great orange iridescence, has bestowed upon a "roman-salute"-toting tech-bro oligarch the mandate to consolidate power & cannibalize the tentacles of the empire - for reasons... in-part driven by a dorm room full of socially inept probably-virginal 20-somethings at a quasi-government agency named after a painfully stale 2010's meme of a dead dog.
+Yeah.

 This whole thing is careening into a fucking ditch in real-time.
 If you know anything about the histories of empires you can make a decent stab at how all of